 Sunset is a very small town located in the state of South Carolina.
 With a population of 1,479 people and just one neighborhood, Sunset is the 165th largest community in South Carolina.
-Much of the housing stock in Sunset was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Sunset economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Sunset, where the median household income is $130,827.00.
+There's nothing like the smell of a brand new house, and in Sunset, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Sunset, and putting down their money on brand new construction.
+Sunset’s real estate is, on average, some of the newest in the nation.
+Sunset does seem to be experiencing an influx of affluent people, because the median household income is $130,827.00.

 Sunset home prices are not only among the most expensive in South Carolina, but Sunset real estate also consistently ranks among the most expensive in America.